chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 # Getting Started

+* Install Ruby and Chef
+* Get familiar with the tools that come with Chef
+* Set up connectivity to a Chef Server
+* Create an initial Chef Repository

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribute Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

-# Objectives

-At completion of this unit you should...

-* Be able to install Ruby and Chef
-* Know the tools and commands that come with Chef
-* Understand the components of a Chef Repository
-* Be able to set up connectivity to a Chef Server

 # Supported Platforms